Analog cosmological reheating in an ultracold Bose gas: Analog reheating

 \subsection{Thermalization versus expansion}

 In an expanding spacetime, interaction rates decrease with the expansion.
 If the expansion is too rapid, it is therefore possible that the system is unable to ever reach thermal equilibrium.
-This ability is usually quantified by comparing the typical interaction rate $\Gamma$ with the Hubble parameter ${H = \dot{a} / a}$.
+In a cosmological setting, this ability is usually quantified by comparing the typical interaction rate $\Gamma$ with the Hubble parameter ${H = \dot{a} / a}$.
 If $\Gamma \gg H$, thermalization is possible, whereas for $\Gamma \ll H$, the occupation numbers are expected to freeze without thermalizing as the mean free path of the particles exceeds the horizon size of the universe.

 The full interpolation between both limiting cases, and the associated thermalization behavior, can be studied in our proposed setup.
-According to our mapping \cref{eq:eomnonrel}, the dynamics of the Bose gas in an expanding spacetime for $d = 2$ is mapped into that of a static spacetime with constant interaction $g$.
+According to \cref{eq:eomnonrel}, for $d = 2$, the dynamics of a Bose gas in an expanding spacetime can be described in terms of a constant interaction~$g$.
 Consequently, the simulating experimental system will always thermalize eventually.
-However, this does not necessarily imply the same for the simulated system, whose description is recovered only after a back transformation to the original cosmic spatial and temporal coordinates as well as field variables.
-A necessary condition for thermalization to occur in the simulated system is that the lab time $\labtime$ at which the cosmic time $\cosmictime$ becomes infinite is larger than the reheating time, ${\labtime_{\rm f} < \labtime(\cosmictime = \infty)}$.
+However, this does not necessarily imply the same for the simulated expanding system, whose description is recovered only after a back transformation to the original spatial and temporal coordinates as well as field variables.
+A necessary condition for thermalization to occur in the simulated system is that the laboratory time $\labtime$ at which the cosmic time $\cosmictime$ becomes infinite is larger than the reheating time, ${\labtime_{\rm f} < \labtime(\cosmictime = \infty)}$.

-An interesting feature of our mapping is that in the case of a sufficiently rapid expansion, infinite cosmic time corresponds to a finite value of the lab time, i.e., ${\labtime(\cosmictime = \infty) < \infty}$.
+An interesting feature of our transformation of the time coordinate is that in the case of a sufficiently rapid expansion, infinite cosmic time corresponds to a finite value of the laboratory time, i.e., ${\labtime(\cosmictime = \infty) < \infty}$.
 To demonstrate this, we consider a power-law expansion~\cite{Felder:2000hq},

 with a positive exponent $\nu$.
-This expression fixes $a(0) = 1$ and the initial Hubble parameter $H(0)=H_0$.
-The lab time is then given by
+This expression fixes $a(0) = 1$ and the initial expansion rate~$H(0)=H_0$.
+The laboratory time is then given by